Parsa-Rajabi/Mack.ai/README.md

 # Class Structure
 All classes contain only lowercase letters with capital letters signifying the start of a new word.
-Our classes will be organized using the follow folder structure. *note gui will be included in Mack*
+Our classes will be organized using the following folder structure. *note gui will be included in Mack*

   + Source
   + + Data structure